 ELI SHEKHTMAN (September 8, 1908-January 1, 1996)

-The author of stories and novels, he was born in Voskovitshi (Voskovichi), Polesia (Ukraine).
+The author of stories and novels, he was born in the town of Voskovichi, Polesia (Ukraine).
+He was the eighth child in a large family and spent his entire childhood in poverty.
 He received a traditional Jewish education.
-He was the eighth child in a large family and spent his entire childhood in poverty.
-In 1921 he was a pupil in the Zhitomir yeshiva.
-Over the years 1929-1933, he studied in the literature faculty of the Jewish pedagogical institute in Odessa.
+In 1921 he was a pupil in the Zhytomyr yeshiva.
+Over the years 1929-1933, he studied in the Jewish literature faculty of the Odessa Pedagogical Institute.
 He then lived in Kharkov from 1933 to 1936 and thereafter until July 1941 in Kiev.
 He was an officer in the Red Army (1942-1947) and was wounded at the front.
 He returned to Kiev after the war.
 He was arrested when preparations were being made for the “Doctors’ Trial” in Moscow and then freed with the death of Stalin in 1953.
-He was in Kiev until 1972 when he emigrated to Israel.
+He was in Kiev until 1972 when he made aliya to Israel.
 He resided there in Jerusalem.

-His works include: Afn sheydveg (At the crossroad), stories (Kharkov: State Publ., 1930), 194 pp., concerning the decline of the shtetl after the October Revolution; Farkerte mezhes (Ploughed-up boundaries), his first novel (Kharkov-Kiev: Ukrainian state publishers for national minorities, 1932-1936), 2 vols., second printing of vol. 1 (1936), of vol. 2 (1941); Poleyser velder (Polesia woods), stories (Kharkov-Kiev: Ukrainian state publishers for national minorities, 1940), 256 pp.; Erev, roman (Eve, a novel) (Moscow: Sovetski pisatel, 1965), 235 pp., (Tel Aviv: Perets Publ., 1974), 4 vols. in 2, with fifth and sixth books (Tel Aviv: Perets, 1979), 317 pp., a full seven-volume text appeared in 1983 (Tel Aviv: Yisorel-bukh)—a work that deals with the lives of Jews in Russia from the beginning of the twentieth century until the 1970s, portions of which were translated into French, English, and Hebrew (under the title Beterem); Ringen af der neshome (Rings in the soul) (Tel Aviv: Yisroel-bukh, 1981), 2 parts, in Di goldene keyt [The golden chain] 92-93 ), vol. 3 was beginning to be published in Yidishe kultur (Jewish culture) (New York) from June 1985—it is an autobiographical work; Baym shkie-aker (Dawn harvesting) (New York: Yidishe kultur, 1994), 392 pp., a depiction of a Polish Jewish dynasty over several generations.
+His works include: Afn sheydveg (At the crossroad), stories (Kharkov: Ukrainian State Publishers, 1930), 194 pp., concerning the decline of the shtetl after the October Revolution; Farkerte mezhes (Ploughed-up boundaries), his first novel (Kharkov-Kiev: Ukrainian State Publishers for National Minorities, 1932-1936), 2 vols., second printing of vol. 1 (1936), of vol. 2 (1941); Poleyser velder (Polesia woods), stories (Kharkov-Kiev: Ukrainian State Publishers for National Minorities, 1940), 256 pp.; Erev, roman (On the eve, a novel) (Moscow: Sovetski pisatel, 1965), 235 pp., (Tel Aviv: Perets Publishers, 1974), 4 vols. in 2, with fifth and sixth books (Tel Aviv: Perets Publishers, 1979), 317 pp., a full seven-volume text appeared in 1983 (Tel Aviv: Yisorel-bukh)—a work that deals with the lives of Jews in Russia from the beginning of the twentieth century until the 1970s, portions of which were translated into French, English, and Hebrew (under the title Beterem); Ringen af der neshome (Rings in the soul) (Tel Aviv: Yisroel-bukh, 1981), 2 parts, in Di goldene keyt [The golden chain] 92-93 ), vol. 3 was beginning to be published in Yidishe kultur (Jewish culture) (New York) from June 1985—it is an autobiographical work; Baym shkie-aker (Dawn harvesting) (New York: Yidishe kultur, 1994), 392 pp., a depiction of a Polish Jewish dynasty over several generations.

 Most critical articles concerning Shekhtman’s work engage with his most important and meaty book, Erev.
-It was the crowning achievement of his literary career.
+It was the crowning achievement of his literary career; in it he depicts on a broad historical canvas several generations of a large Jewish family.
 Where “the heroes speak for themselves in a language,” wrote Y. Rapoport, “that is loaded with experience, emotion, and artistic perspective…[there is] in every sentence the stamp of authentic artistry, of profound poetic importance.”